dendibakh/dendibakh.github.io/_drafts/PT/PT_part2.md

 ------

-In the [first part]({{ site.url }}/blog/2019/08/23/Intel-Processor-Trace) of my series about Intel Processor Traces (PT) I showed the underlying mechanics of the HW feature and talked a bit about it's main use cases.
+In the [first part]({{ site.url }}/blog/2019/08/23/Intel-Processor-Trace) of my series about Intel Processor Traces (PT) I showed the underlying mechanics of the HW feature and talked a bit about its main use cases.
 In this article I will go into one of areas where PT can provide additional value, which is debugging.

 ### Postmortem debugging